scipp/scipp/doc/type-erased-prototype.md

     // Use this instead (note that Variable::Bin is a virtual variable!)
     DatasetIterator<Variable::Bin, Variable::DataPoint> it(d);
     ```
+    We may have bin edges in more than one dimension, how do we name those variables and distinguish them (think, e.g., of transposing a workspace containing histograms, yielding a bin-edge axis for the "Y" axis)?
+    - Is `Variable::BinEdge` actually a reasonable name?
+      Should it be `Variable::TofEdge` (and `Variable::TofBin`) instead?
+      This would imply changing variable labes if units are changed, yielding, e.g., `Variable::dSpacingEdge`.
+      How would we handle this generically in client code accessing the edges, given that most code will not care whether it is `Tof` or `dSpace` or anything else?
+      Would it make sense to support `Variable::Point`, `Variable::BinEdge`, and `Variable::Bin` as aliases for whatever the current unit is, e.g., `Variable::Tof`, `Variable::TofEdge`, and `Variable::TofBin`?

 - The time-of-flight axis in our workspaces can have a different length for each spectrum.
   This is a case that is not supported by `xarray` but we have two choices:
   - Do not handle time-of-flight as a dimension.
     This implies that the elements in our data variables would be vectors, basically the current `HistogramData::HistogramY`, etc.
   - Support variables with non-constant size in a certain dimension, e.g., bin edges and counts that have a different length in the time-of-flight dimension for every point in the spectrum dimension.
     Without having tried, this should be possible without too much trouble (provided that we do not require to *change* the individual lengths) and would only prevent certain operations, such as selecting a time-of-flight slice.
+    - Need a (hidden?) index variable that provides the start of data for each new histogram.
+      Can we simply use the `Histogram` variable, given that it stores offsets to the underlying data anyway?

 - For more convenient handling of `Dataset`, it could be beneficial to combine value and error into `struct DataPoint { double value; double error; };`.
   This avoid difficulties related to handling two separate variables for values and errors, in particular the need to always access two variables at the same time and the need for a mechanism linking a specific value variable to its error variable.
+  - Changes the way of interaction with other libraries such as `numpy` and `gsl`.
+  - Would make vectorization more difficult.

 - Variables that are used as an axis to index into the `Dataset` should *not* be verified on write.
   This has been implemented for ensuring unique spectrum numbers as part of `IndexInfo`.
   The result is code that is probably hard to maintain, in particular since it required changes outside `IndexInfo`, in particular `ExperimentInfo`, `MatrixWorkspace`, and `ISpectrum`.
-  Instead, do verification lazily only when an axis is actually used for accessing the `Dataset`.
+  - Instead, do verification lazily only when an axis is actually used for accessing the `Dataset`.
-  This results in some overhead (and MPI communication), but is does not appear to happen too frequently and should not be an issue for performance.
+  - Results in some overhead (and MPI communication), but does not appear to happen too frequently and should not be an issue for performance.

 - Probably copy-on-write-wrapping each variable makes sense.
+  - Should be handled all internally, i.e., types used as variables do not need to support this on their own.

+- Units could be stored as a flag of a variable?
+  Operations with such variables would operate on these flags.
+  Likewise, if a `Histogram` wrapper as discussed above is provided, it could handle units (see also below).

 - To avoid a fair number of complications, variables should ideally not contain any data apart from the individual items.
   If they do, the operations on single items must probably rely on certain assumptions?
   - Most prominent example: Unit for bin edges and data points.